 Whether it’s big or small, the entryway of your home is an important space when it comes to decorating.

 Not only does it greet you when you come home, but it’s the first space guests see when the come to visit.
 That’s why it’s so important to decorate it just like you would your kitchen or living room.

-If you're looking to tackle your own entryway, or any other space in your home, read on to learn the tricks and tips we used to create a welcoming new space.
+If you’re looking to tackle a small entryway makeover of your own, or any other space in your home, read on to learn the tricks and tips we used to create a welcoming new space.

 When we moved into our cottage in the country I knew that every room was going to need a makeover at some point.
 Our small entryway was near the top of the list.